tannewt/wa-law.org/bill/2023-24/sb/5263/1/README.md

 ## Section 125
 If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.

+## Section 127
+Section 6 of this act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect immediately.

+## Section 128
+Section 117 of this act takes effect August 1, 2023.

+## Section 129
+Section 121 of this act expires October 1, 2023.

+## Section 130
+Section 122 of this act takes effect October 1, 2023.